apache/arrow-julia/README.md

 ## TODO
 A lot of work still to be done:
 - Performance pass: performance seems ok according to basic sanity checks but it that code has neither been optimized nor thoroughly benchmarked.
-Note that currently Arrow.jl does *not* use pointers at all by default.
-So far it seems that the penalty for this will be small, but it must be tested.
 - Extensive unit tests needed: hopefully I'll get to more of this soon.
 - This was developed using Julia 0.6 only, some changes will be needed in 0.7.
 In particular, the behavior of `reinterpret` is quite different in 0.7.
 Updates to 0.7 will probably include allowing `Primitive` to use any `AbstractVector{UInt8}` as reference.
 - Support Arrow Structs.